Introduction

 From Event to Environment

-For decades, stress was treated as a punctual event, a temporary reaction to specific crises such as unemployment, income loss, or acute economic shocks.
+For decades, stress was often treated as a discrete event, a temporary reaction to specific crises such as unemployment, income loss, or acute economic shocks.
 This view assumed that once the event passed, the psychological and financial system would gradually return to equilibrium.
-However, evidence accumulated over the past two decades indicates a structural shift: stress has ceased to be episodic and has begun to operate as a permanent environment.
+However, evidence and everyday experience increasingly point to a broader shift: stress has ceased to be episodic and has begun to operate as a permanent environment.

 Reports from the American Psychological Association show that elevated stress levels no longer fluctuate only during moments of crisis but have remained continuously high, especially among women of economically active age.
 What was once the exception has become the backdrop.
 This persistence profoundly alters the way decisions are made, because financial decisions do not occur in an emotional vacuum, but within a cognitive context shaped by constant pressure.